-I started using Palo Santo sticks in the studio to help clear the air after a long day of candle making.
+We use Palo Santo sticks in the studio to help clear the air after a long day of candle making.
 The history of Palo Santo is very interesting and intriguing.
 The wood itself is also very interesting--it's one of the few woods whose smoke has a clearing effect while being burned.
 Most smoke is considered dark, congesting, and constricting... not Palo Santo.

 Earth: Brought to the forefront with cypress essential oils and pink Himalayan sea salt.
 The cypress essential oils is anti-inflammatory and wonderfully calming.
 Pink Himalayan salt pulls in and collects negative energy.

-Air: Palo santo's smoke is ironically purifying.
+Air: Palo Santo's smoke is ironically purifying.
 When burning the sticks, it's important to do so methodically.
 Hold the stick in your hand and wave the smoke around you.
 Direct the smoke to purge your space of anxious thoughts.

 Suggested Instructions: Every ritual is unique to each person.
-What works for me, may not work for you.
+What works for us, may not work for you.
 So, the following is a suggestion for how to use your kit.
 Using the oyster shell, scoop out some salt.
 Place on a flat surface.
 Place the remaining Palo Santo and amethyst crystal on the table forming a triangle with the oyster shell.
 Using an open flame, preferably from a candle, light a Palo Santo stick.
 Watch the flame engulf the wood.
 Blow out the flame and methodically move the smoke around you and throughout your space.
-When done, place the burning stick on the pile of sea salt to "burn away” collected the negative energy.
+When done, place the burning stick on the pile of salt to "burn away” the collected negative energy.

 When your Palo Santo has burned through, you may take a handful of the salts and toss into a warm bath.

 Thoughtfully made by Old City Canning Co., Phila., PA

 Contains between 4-5 sticks of responsibly-sourced Palo Santo wood.